Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease: Markov Chain Monte Carlo Algorithm

+Details on the interpretation and choice of $\kappa$, including fixed values and prespecified sensitivity distributions, are provided in Section~\ref{EDPMqrl.sensitivity.cross}.

-\section{Markov chain Monte Carlo algorithm}
+\section{Markov Chain Monte Carlo Algorithm}

 Let $\bbtheta$ and $\bbomega$ denote the parameters for the outcome regressions and the exposure/confounders, respectively.
-To generate posterior samples, we adapt the nested clustering Markov chain Monte Carlo approach of \citet{roy2018bayesian} and \citet{bae2024bayesian}, which builds upon \cite[Algorithm 8]{neal2000markov}.
+To generate posterior samples, we adapt the nested clustering MCMC approach of \citet{roy2018bayesian} and \citet{bae2024bayesian}, which builds upon \cite[Algorithm 8]{neal2000markov}.
 Our algorithm sequentially proceeds through three main stages within each Gibbs iteration: augmenting censored survival times, imputing missing covariates, and updating cluster assignments and their associated parameters.